sstose/oi_dd8/README.md

-### Rough guide to deploying an existing Drupal 8 site on a new Docker container
+### Rough guide to migrating an existing Drupal 8 site onto a new Docker container

-1. Follow all the steps above, to the letter
+1. Follow all the steps above, to the letter (this ensures you have a Drupal 8 starter site up and running, and uses this as the basis for the migration -- not the best way, but one way)

 2. Integrate the `composer.json` from your project with the one already present in the directory; this can be tricky -- most importantly, include the required modules and their versions in the `require` and `require-dev` sections